 Cloud is rapidly overtaking the traditional IT infrastructure.
 For scalability, security, and cost-effective solutions, enterprises swear by cloud computing and are opting for cloud migration to avail of the endless benefits that it brings.
 In fact, studies suggest that the global cloud migration market is expected to grow from $1961.44 million in 2016 to USD 8678.73 million by 2023, at a Compound Annual Growth Rate (CAGR) of 23.67%.

 Amongst the various cloud services available today, Amazon Web Services (AWS) is the most popular one.
 AWS offers 90+ services in various segments including analytics, database, developer tools, mobile, computing, application services, deployment, and more.
 Moreover, the cost and efficiency of services is what help AWS stand firm against the competition.
 That is why when on-premise to cloud migration is on the list, businesses opt for Amazon Web Services as a pre-eminent option.

-In the later segment, we are going to talk about the advantages that cloud can offer over the traditional infra set-up and discuss a strategy for on-premise to AWS migration.
+In the later segment, we are going to talk about the advantages that the cloud can offer over the traditional infra setup and discuss a strategy for on-premise to AWS migration.

-On-Premise to AWS Migration: Why your Business Need it?
+On-Premise to AWS Migration: Why does your Business Need it?

 - Reduce Capital Expense (CapEx)